-Grizzly bears are a keystone predator Conservation Northwest works hard to protect.
-They are extremely rare in Washington and need our help to recover.
+Grizzly bears are extremely rare in Washington and need our help to recover.

 Grizzly bears are intelligent, strong, courageous – and adaptable.
-They have lived in North America, including the North Cascades and Selkirks of Washington, for thousands of years.
+They have lived in North America, including the North Cascades, British Columbia's Coast to Cascades, and Selkirks of Washington, for thousands of years.
 Along with mountain caribou and wolverines, they are animals who survived the last great ice ages on the North American continent.

 What we are doing